bbh/tlalokes/README.txt

  When you check into Tlalokes 2.0, you will see this structure

- + framework.
-Contains the frameworks required files.
- + example.
-Contains an example of the structure required to use the framework.
-  \ htdocs.
-Contains the files to be exposed on the Web and the index file to load the framework
  |- css
  |- img
  |- js
+ \ app
+  | framework.
+Contains the frameworks required files.
   \ application.
 This directory contains the structure of your application.
    | controller.
 Contains the classes used as controllers.
    \ model.
 Contains the files used as models.
     |- business.
 Contains the files where the business logic must be allocated.
     |- vendor.
+Contains the business logic produced by vendors.
    \ view.
 Contains the views files and structure.
+    \ theme.
+Here yon can set your themes.
+     \ default.
+Default theme directory.
       |- layout.
-Contains the layouts files used to display a view
+Layouts files used in your theme to display a view
       |- block.
-Contains the blocks for the layouts.
+Blocks used in your theme's layouts.
    \ _misc.
+Miscelaneous files
     |- locale.
     |- lib.
+Third party libraries.
     |- sql.
+Your SQL files (remove this for production).
     |- tmp.
+Any temporal file or log.

 IF SOMETHING GOES WRONG: